Diplomacy (Moreno Pino book)

 Diplomacy: Theoretical and Practical Aspects (In Spanish: La diplomacia.
-Aspectos teóricos y prácticos de su ejercicio profesional) is a 1996 book written by Ismael Moreno Pino, a former ambassador and deputy foreign minister of Mexico, who was active in promoting nuclear disarmament during the Cold War.
+Aspectos teóricos y prácticos de su ejercicio profesional) is a 1996 book written by Ismael Moreno Pino, a former ambassador of Mexico and undersecretary of foreign affairs, who was active in promoting nuclear disarmament during the Cold War.

 Summary

 The book seeks to provide a practical and theoretical framework for the study and practice of diplomacy in the context of a rapidly evolving world order in the early 21st century.

 Technological innovation, particularly in the field of telecommunications, and the collapse of socialism in Eastern Europe transformed international relations.
 In the aftermath of the Cold War, the widespread implementation of neoliberal policies modified geopolitics in the context of globalism.
 Diplomacy (defined as, "the art, science or practice of conducting negotiations between countries") had to adapt to play a different role.
 For Developing countries, foreign transactions constitute one of their survival priorities and mean a constant risk to their sovereignty and self-determination in the face of the advances of the industrialized countries; hence the need to establish a model for both diplomacy and democracy which is capable of creating favorable grounds for peaceful understanding between Nations.

 The book consists of 12 chapters.
 Due to its content, it can be divided into four parts: